DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Min_Jiang_def/index.markdown

 Border’, where she talked about borders on web search in China, expanding on her previous research on search results in China.

-**Vicențiu Dîngă**: **Firstly, I’d like to talk about your work involving the comparative study of Baidu and Google’s search results in China.
+**Vicențiu Dîngă: Firstly, I’d like to talk about your work involving the comparative study of Baidu and Google’s search results in China.
 Could you tell me more about this research?**

-Min Jiang: The impetus for this research came from my own varied experiences with search engines in China, the US and elsewhere.
+Min Jiang: The impetus for this research came from my own varied experiences with search engines in China, the U.S. and elsewhere.
 How is search experienced differently became a question that I wanted to explore.
 Search engines are interesting media to me.
 They are an important interface between the user and available knowledge and